On notions of compactness, object classifiers and weak Tarski universes: Compactness in combinatorial model categories

-given by Dugger's presentation theorem should preserve $\kappa$-small maps.
+given by Dugger's presentation theorem should preserve relatively $\kappa$-compact maps.
 While the right adjoint certainly does preserve such maps, the left adjoint does not seem to exhibit any properties with that respect. \end{remark}